underwood-enterprises/total-fucking-bullshit/GITHUB_PAGES_SETUP.md

 ### Issue: "Error: The deploy step encountered an error"
 - Solution: This could be due to various reasons.
 Check the detailed logs for more information.

-### Issue: "Repository not found" or authentication errors
-- Solution: Make sure the workflow has the correct permissions (contents: write) in the workflow file.

-## After Fixing Issues

-Once you've made the necessary changes, you can manually trigger the workflow:

-1. Go to the "Actions" tab
+## Making Changes

+Since `gh-pages` is now the default branch, you should:

+1. Always pull the latest changes before making edits: `git pull origin gh-pages`
-2. Click on "Deploy to GitHub Pages" in the left sidebar
+2. Make your changes directly to the files
-3. Click "Run workflow" dropdown
-4. Select the branch (usually "master") and click "Run workflow"
+3. Commit and push to the `gh-pages` branch: `git push origin gh-pages`
+4. The GitHub Actions workflow will automatically deploy your changes

-Your blog should be available at: https://underwood-enterprises.github.io/total-fucking-bullshit/ once the deployment is successful and you've configured GitHub Pages to serve from the gh-pages branch.
+Your blog should be available at: https://underwood-enterprises.github.io/total-fucking-bullshit/ once the deployment is successful.